 Who Can Kill a Child? (¿Quien Puede Matar a un Niño?, 1976).
 On a completely different note, this superb horror film tells the story of an English couple on holiday who find an island inhabited by rather strange children…

-And even though this is already the 80s, I want to mention Mamasunción (1984) In my opinion this is the best film that came out of the region of Spain I come from, Galicia.
+And even though this is already the 80s, I would like to mention Mamasunción (1984).
+A wonderful short film that came out of the region of Spain I come from, Galicia.
 It’s a brilliant short film that shows the uniqueness of rural Galicia and its fascinating culture, as well as a view on immigration.
 This film is available to watch online here.